Ijele the Traveler: Critical reception

-Wilfred Okiche found the album as a record where Flavour leaned on highlife roots and recycled ideas, but too often diluted his sound to please everyone.
+In a review for 360nobs, Wilfred Okiche found the album as a record where Flavour leaned on highlife roots and recycled ideas, but too often diluted his sound to please everyone.
 He concluded, "On Ijele the Traveler, Flavour is on a journey all right, but it is one that does not lead anywhere just yet."
 On the contrary, Jim Donnett of tooXclusive praised Ijele the Traveler for Flavour's consistency, dance-driven highlife sound, and strong collaborations, while noting some weaker tracks and thematic disconnects.
 He concluded, “Basically, hearing Flavour on this new album as he weighs in elements from the basics that formed his musical purpose, is such a basking joy" and gave it a 3.5/5.

+Oris Aigbokhaevbolo, writing for Music in Africa, said the album mixed "flesh and faith" while drawing on nostalgia for "ancient Igbo highlife," but criticized it as "a kind of greatest hits collection" where Flavour had "slipped to formula."
+He concluded it was "an unoriginal trip" that was "not boring," though it "teeters close to failure of the imagination."
 Pulse Nigerias Joey Akan saw Ijele the Traveler as a record where Flavour stuck to his familiar highlife formula, blending folk, romance, and mainstream influences with only slight progression.
 He concluded, "This latest effort might represent a small progression, but it’s far from an evolution", and rated it a 3.5/5.
+Chiagoziem Onyekwena of Filter Free described Ijele the Traveler as "very contemporary and progressive" while noting it retained Flavour's highlife essence and "rich texture."
+He remarked that the album showed the artist's "steady growth" and called it "a joy to listen to" overall.
+He gave the album a rating of 72%.